 - Is it worth keeping the card (and paying that $450) year after year?

-Ongoing perks that will keep you coming back every year
+Ongoing perks that will keep you renewing each year

-In the first year, the card comes with 150,000 points after you spend at least $4,000 on purchases within the first three months of opening the card, but with the Amex Hilton Aspire card the ongoing benefits are worth way more than the annual fee.
+The Amex Hilton Aspire comes with 150,000 Hilton points after you spend at least $4,000 on purchases within the first three months of account opening.
+This adds significant value for your first cardmember year.
+The points are easy to use, though there is no Hilton award chart.
+And the ongoing Hilton Aspire benefits are worth way more than the annual fee.
 Here’s what you’ll get every single year you keep the card:

-Diamond elite status: There are so many different benefits that come with Hilton’s Diamond elite status, including:
+Diamond elite status: There are so many different benefits that come with this top tier of Hilton status, including (terms apply):

 - 100% bonus points on paid stays